automatethings/twipick/README.md

 # what this code is
-this code is to pick up tweet you want to see. you should do following
+This code is to pick up tweet you want to see.

+For use,you should do following
 - In main.py, you set
     - wish_words that is the word contained in the tweet you want to see
     - OUTPUTFILE that is output file's name